FCSS Programs & Events

 Mayor & Seniors Garden Party

-The Mayor and Seniors Garden Party is held every summer at the Historical Village.
+The Mayor and Seniors Garden Party is held once every summer at the Historical Village and all ages are encouraged to attend.

 For more information on the following events and programs, contact Karen Bradbury at 403-227-3376 (ext.
 233) or email [email protected]